tkgregory/cors-simulator/website/content/preflighted-requests/credentials/index.md

 ---

 ### Summary
-A cross-origin request can be configured to include credentials.
+A cross-origin `PUT` request can be configured to include credentials.

 Add `credentials: 'include'` to the JavaScript `fetch` call, to *send* or *receive* cookies.